 I've taught using GLAD strategies in my classroom for the past five years, but have not been formally trained until now.
 The funny part is that the trainer was my 5th grade teacher, who now is a half time teacher and half time instructional coach in McMinnville.
 It was so fun to be her student again!

-I also posted all the pictures of the strategies on a Picasa album in case anyone wanted to see them but not actually read the whole 30+ page document.
+I also posted all the pictures of the strategies on my Google + account in case anyone wanted to see them but not actually read the whole 30+ page document.
 You're welcome.

 Another way I stay brushed up on my GLAD strategies is by joining the Yahoo Group - Project GLAD for Teachers.
 If you ever have a question, all you have to do is post it to the group and all the wonderful other teachers who belong to the group will answer.
 Even just by reading the questions other people post, I get reminded of little tips and tricks of teaching the strategies.
 It's not a group that posts a ton, so it won't clog up your email inbox or anything like that.

 I hope this was helpful for you and your students!
 How do you teach your English language learners in your classroom?
 I'd love to hear about it!